Back to Blog

 Science • 4 min read • October 21, 2025

 Most people try to think their way out of difficult emotions or distract themselves entirely.
-But neuroscience shows a more direct path: put feelings into words, preferably spoken aloud.
+Naming the feeling gives you a more direct move: put the emotion into words, then notice what changes.

 The UCLA Research: What Happens When You Name Emotions

-Research by psychologist Matthew Lieberman used fMRI brain imaging to observe what happens when people label their emotions.
-The findings were striking.
+Research by psychologist Matthew Lieberman used fMRI brain imaging to observe what happens when people label emotions.
+The findings were useful, but they should be read as lab evidence, not a promise that naming an emotion will treat anxiety.

-When participants looked at images of emotional faces without naming the emotions, their amygdalas showed high activation—the typical fear and anxiety response.
-But when participants verbally labeled what they were feeling (“I feel anxious,” “This makes me angry”), amygdala activity decreased significantly while prefrontal cortex activity increased.
+When participants looked at images of emotional faces without naming the emotions, their amygdalas showed stronger activation.
+When participants labeled the emotion, amygdala activity decreased while prefrontal cortex activity increased.

 Why Speaking Emotions Aloud Works Better Than Thinking Them